abertout/rioc/doc/oar.rst

    oarsub -I

-This will let you test your application on small examples before running it on real-world problems.
-A job submitted in interactive mode cannot last more than 12 hours.
+This will let you run as many commands as you want during 12 consecutive hours at most.

 How can I get my job identifier?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~